Medicare enrollment periods

 5. 5-Star Special Enrollment Period

 The Centers for Medicare & Medicaid Services (CMS), the federal agency that oversees Medicare, measures health plan quality on a scale of 1 to 5 stars (a 5-Star rating is the highest) to help you make an informed decision about your coverage.
-You can switch to a 5-Star plan any time during the year under these guidelines:
+You can switch to a 5-star plan once between December 8 and November 30 under these guidelines:

 - You may switch one time.
 (After you switch, your next opportunity to make a change is during the Medicare Annual Enrollment Period.)